New Employee Onboarding

 What We Have In Place

-- We currently have a strategic plan and somewhat of a vision for what we want, which should make it easy for you to get started.
-We also have an onboarding checklist and all of our current HR documents, and the ability to provide any other information you need.
+- We currently have descriptions for job openings, which should make it easy for you to get started.
+We also have our company mission, values, a team website, and the ability to provide any other information you need.

 How This Will Help